matheusjkweber/iMovie/README.md

 # iMovie

+## How to use
+- Clone this project.
+- Install dependencies with 'pod install'.

+## Structure
 - Network Layer:
 		The Network layer is responsible to make the requests to the back end, hold a Endpoint enum that contains all the requests, parameters, tokens, etc.
 - Persistence Layer: